vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/migration/highlight.md

 #### Auto-generating Catalog Page

-- The new `auto-catalog` plugin can automatically generate catalog pages for you
+- The new `@vuepress/catalog` plugin can automatically generate catalog pages for you

 #### Others